sisby-folk/kaleido-config/README.md

 Kaleido is a standalone JIJ-able implementation of [Quilt Config](https://github.com/QuiltMC/quilt-config).

+It's completely environment independent, only requiring a path to a configuration folder.

 It supports:
  - Toml (via NightConfig)

-Kaleido shadows its dependencies to minimize size and avoid conflicts with other JIJ versions.
+Kaleido shadows its dependencies to minimize size and avoid conflicts with other instances of Quilt Config on the classpath.

 ### Usage